-The most valuable real estate on eBay is the 55-character title of your item.
-The majority of buyers do title searches, and that’s where your item must come up to be sold!
+The most valuable onscreen real estate on eBay is the 80-character title of your item.
+The majority of buyers do title searches, and that’s where your item must come up to be seen!
 So the onus is on you to give the most essential information right away to grab the eye of the reader who’s just browsing.
 Be clear and informative enough to get noticed by eBay’s search engine.

 Here are some ideas to help you write your item title: